PTSD, Anxiety and Panic Attacks

 What people do not realise is just how quickly you can work through post traumatic stress or panic attacks using the Boulderstone Technique and there is no need talk about it!
 So often words get in the way.

-The time it takes to sort out panic attacks varies from one hour to a couple of weeks but they can always be sorted out with the Boulderstone Technique.
+The time it takes to sort out panic attacks varies from one hour to a few weeks but they can always be sorted out with The Boulderstone Technique.

 ‘No panic attacks, no depression, no anxiety.
 When I think about how I was….it’s a miracle!’ – SS, Tunbridge Wells, Kent

 The root of all panic attacks, and high anxiety states, is an unresolved traumatic experience.
-Sometimes people respond to quite ordinary experiences as if they are traumatic.
+This can be something obviously traumatic but also sometimes people respond to quite ordinary experiences as if they are traumatic.
 It is this over-reaction that we undo.

 Unfortunately, panic attacks are common and usually mismanaged.
 Fortunately, they are relatively easy to resolve, even if they have existed for years and been medicated.